dhocker/agentmpd/Readme.txt

     Edit this file based on your nginx server installation.
 If AgentMPD is the only web app running under nginx, you might not need to make any changes.
 AgentMPD urls are all prefixed with /mpd so they can be routed easily within nginx.
-The nginx_site file does exactly this. emperor.ini - If you want to run emperor mode, put this file in /etc/uwsgi/vassals. uwsgi_app.ini - uwsgi configuration file for the app.
+The nginx_site file does exactly this. emperor.ini - If you want to run emperor mode, put this file in /etc/uwsgi. uwsgi_mpd.ini - uwsgi configuration file for the app.
 This file should go in /etc/uwsgi/apps-available.
     To activate the app for non-Emperor mode, put a symbolic link in /etc/uwsgi/apps-enabled.
     For emperor mode, put this file in /etc/uwsgi/vassals.
     Edit this file based on how you set up your virtualenv.
 If you rename the file, make sure it ends